 There are a lot of ways to get your resume in front of the right people, and your best chance for success is to do everything you can to get yourself out there.
-One of the easiest actions you can take is to post your resume on several sites to increase your chances of finding your next opportunity.
+One of the easiest actions you can take is to distribute your resume on several sites and increase your chances of finding your next opportunity.
 You could be found by your future employer, or even a recruiter could take an interest in your background and then do the work for you.

 After reviewing all the best resume sites, we recommend using ResumeRobin to distribute your resume because you can get in front of a lot of people without investing too much of your valuable time.
 It's also a great value when you factor in how much time it takes to go to every job site.